brucemcpherson/testLocks/dependencies.md

 # Google Apps Script Project: testLocks
-This repo (testLocks) was automatically updated on 28 September 2015 17:42:20 BST by GasGit
+This repo (testLocks) was automatically updated on 27 July 2016 10:34:00 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project testLocks